 validity rules, and various documents related to the submittal of Nebraska

-Nebraska prehospital data is available to Nebraska hospitals through a software
+Nebraska prehospital data is available to Nebraska hospitals through the "Hospital Hub"

-that the patient care record is entered into the eNARSIS system.
-There is an electronic connection through eNARSIS
+that the patient care record is entered into the eNARSIS system within 72 hours of completion of a run.
+The eNARSIS

-and Hospital Hub so the prehospital patient care record is then available to
+and Hospital Hub system are connected to allow patient care record to be available to